01 // Diagnostic Artifact Diagnostic only

 REQUEST DIAGNOSTIC Fixed fee · 50% upfront, 50% on delivery · 14-day delivery · One clarification pass included

-post-diagnosis scope-dependent 14 days builder handoff
+diagnosis + redesign fixed-scope 14 days builder handoff

 Core purpose: Systems can’t self-correct because the correction logic must be designed upstream of execution.
 This artifact provides that logic — explicitly sequenced so builders can execute against it instead of inventing design midstream.